2002 Cessna T182T (Turbo)

 CEFS Pilot Qualifications:

 - For the experienced pilot with more than 175 hours recent time.
+You can earn your high performance endorsement with this aircraft.

 - Fast, roomy, good for long travel with an autopilot.